-Throughout pregnancy, moms become so captivated in planning for their birth & baby.
-They have their baby shower, take maternity photos, make a birth plan, pack their hospital bags, but wait.
+Throughout pregnancy, moms become so captivated by planning for their birth & baby.
+They have their baby shower, take maternity photos, make a birth plan, and pack their hospital bags, but wait.
 What about making a postpartum plan?

 The postpartum period, also known as the first 6 weeks after birth, is one of the most complex times for any new mom.
 Well, ANY mom for that matter.

 The thing is, postpartum, at least in my eyes, doesn’t end at the 6-week mark.
 It lingers on with us long after those 6 weeks end, yet we spend little to no time preparing for it.

 After struggling in the postpartum period myself, I’m going to share how you can PREPARE for your postpartum experience to limit the overwhelm and actually, enjoy it!

 Top reasons making a Postpartum Plan is IMPORTANT

 Have you ever heard the saying “you just don’t know what you just don’t know”?

 That saying couldn’t be more true for the postpartum period.

 The truth is, as moms, there’s just a lot of things we really don’t know.

 Whether it’s our first, second, third, or more baby…there’s always some kind of adjustment we have to adjust to.